s1rcheese/s1rcheese/README.md

 # I work on

-A Minecraft sever named DreamDimensions.
+A Minecraft sever named DreamDimensions (not my server).

 A top-secret project.
 ## Ok thank you!